AlgebraicJulia/Decapodes.jl/docs/src/klausmeier.md

 From aerial photographs in the late 1940s, British ecologist W.A.
 Macfadyen discovered that vegetation in semi-arid environments often grows in striping patterns, but was unaware of the exact mechanism that causes them.
 What is especially striking about these "vegetation arcs" is that these stripes appear to climb uphill, with denser plant growth at the leading edge of these traveling waves.
 Much like how the Mandelbrot set and other interesting fractal patterns can arise from simple sets of rules, these vegetation dynamics can be explained by simple sets of partial differential equations.

-The Klausmeier model, given by Christopher Klausmeier in his 1999 paper "Regular and Irregular Patterns in Semiarid Vegetation"\[2\], models such dynamics.
+The Klausmeier model, given by Christopher Klausmeier in his 1999 paper *Regular and Irregular Patterns in Semiarid Vegetation*\[2\], models such dynamics.
 Although Macfadyen had discovered these vegetation patterns 50s years prior\[1,3\], defining these dynamics through accessible and physically-meaningful PDEs proved a catalyst for further research.
 At the time of writing, Klausmeier's paper has been cited 594 times.

 In this document, we will use Decapodes to formally represent these equations.
 Moreover, we will demonstrate how one can automatically generate simulation that reproduces the dynamics given by a scientist, simply by reading in the equations given in their original publication.